daattali/oldschool-github-extension/README.md

 _Install the [Chrome extension](https://chrome.google.com/webstore/detail/old-school-github/blkkkhifjoiedclojflfcenbjigdajeb) or [Firefox add-on](https://addons.mozilla.org/addon/old-school-github/)_

 GitHub rolled out a brand new UI on June 23, 2020.
-There are a few aspects of the new UI that I (and many others) don't like and this extension brings back a few features from the classic GitHub look.
+There are some aspects of the new UI that many people don't like, so this extension reverts many components back to their classic look.

 **If you enjoy my work (or just want to get special perks!), you should [support me on GitHub](https://github.com/sponsors/daattali).**